 The implementation of the theft laws now encompasses all separate crimes formerly known as larceny, embezzlement, false pretenses, shoplifting and receiving stolen property.
 In order to prove theft, the prosecution must provide evidence to show that the accused knowingly took the items in question.
 Don’t battle theft charges alone, call a qualified Baltimore theft lawyer who can help you through the process.

-Defenses and Presumptions for Baltimore Theft Charges
+Defenses for Baltimore Theft Charges

 - Maryland Criminal Law 7-110 expressly prohibits the defense that the accused has interest in the property, if another also had an interest to possess that property.
 The law also expressly prohibits the defense that the property in question was taken from a person who had illegally obtained the property.
 So, if these defenses are not allowed, then what is?